Analytics for Go

 Regional configuration

-For Business plans with access to Regional Segment, you can use the host configuration parameter to send data to the desired region:
+For Business plans with access to Regional Segment, you can use the endpoint configuration parameter to send data to the desired region:

 Identify